fastmcp-me/terminal-control-mcp/README.md

 **Note**: The MCP server will be automatically launched by Claude Code when needed - no manual activation required.

+**Web Interface**: When the server starts, it automatically launches a web interface (default port 8080) where users can directly view and interact with terminal sessions through their browser.
+The interface is automatically configured for local or remote access based on your environment settings.

 ### 🔧 Visual Studio Code with GitHub Copilot

 1. **Configure in VS Code settings** (MCP extension or built-in support):